-This delicious recipe was given to me by my daughter Catherine.
-She and her husband love raw fish and meat dishes, so they eat a lot of ceviche and carpaccio.
+This delicious recipe was given to me by my daughter Catherine who got it from her chef friend, Tim.
+Catherine and her husband love raw fish and meat dishes, so they eat a lot of ceviche and carpaccio.
 If you’ve never eaten raw fish, this is a good way to start as it honestly doesn’t taste raw.
-The recipe serves 2 as a starter, but it’s easy to multiply the ingredients to serve 4 or 8.
+The recipe serves 2 as a starter or one as a main, but it’s easy to multiply the ingredients to serve 4 or 8.
 It’s also very quick to make.

 The black sesame seeds add a nice colour contrast and the fried shallots add a bit of crunch.
-The fried shallots do make the photo look a bit dark, but they make a great garnish for all kinds of savoury recipes.
-If preferred leave them out or garnish with some chopped herbs such as coriander or chives.
+They make a great garnish for all kinds of savoury recipes.

 1 small or half a large avocado, cubed